EXtremeExploit/EXE-Bot/README.md

 ```
 5. Edit it with your desired configuration
     * If you don't plan on using a testing bot, leave tokenBeta blank and useBeta on `'false'`
+6. Instal typescript npm module: `npm i typescript -g`.
+It will install globaly so if you've done this before you don't need this step
+7. Compile: `tsc`.
+Run this command inside the folder that has the main files, like `.eslintrc`, `tsconfig.json`
-6. `npm run starttsc`; This will compile and then run, if you want only to run latest compiled: `npm run startnotsc`
+8. `npm run start`; This will run latest compiled